forivall/tacoscript/packages/comal-types/README.md

-# babel-types
+# comal-types

 This module contains methods for building ASTs manually and for checking the types of AST nodes.
+Unlike `babel-types`, custom types can easily be added by plugins.

 ## API